Maxine Clark - Build A Founder and Director

 Return On Assets

-The market value of Build-A-Bear Workshop is measured differently than its book value, which is the value of Build that is recorded on the company's balance sheet.
+The market value of Build A Bear is measured differently than its book value, which is the value of Build that is recorded on the company's balance sheet.
 Investors also form their own opinion of Build A's value that differs from its market value or its book value, called intrinsic value, which is Build A's true underlying value.
 Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
 Because Build A's market value can be influenced by many factors that don't directly affect Build A's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 Please note, there is a significant difference between Build A's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if Build A is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
 However, Build A's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.